-- Make sure you are in planning mode; the view switcher in the toolbar should have the Planning icon highlighted: - Select the item just above where you want the new folder to appear. - Click the Add Folder button below the sidebar. - Name your new folder.
+- Make sure you are in planning mode; an easy way to get there is by clicking the Projects button in the toolbar: - In the sidebar, select the item just above where you want the new folder to appear. - Click the Add Folder button below the sidebar. - Name your new folder.